PaulHax/spin-controls/Readme.md

-# Spin Controls for Three.JS
+# SpinControls for Three.JS

 A control to rotate Object3Ds as if touching a trackball.
-Momentum support.
+So the point clicked on by the mouse stays under the moving mouse.
+Touch and momentum support.

 ## Example
 https://paulkelliott.github.io/spin-controls/